Five steps to establish your business worth

 Skilled and motivated staff is essential to business success.
 Not surprisingly, if experienced long-term employees stay with the business after the sale, the selling price is likely to reflect it.

-Some of the information will provide immediate and useful parameters to determine the business value.
-Other parts of this data, notably the company’s historical financial statements, require adjustments to prepare inputs for the business valuation methods.
+Some info will shed light on business value right away.
+But the company’s historical financial statements need to be adjusted to run business valuation calculations.
 We discuss the financial statements adjustment process in the following sections.

 Step 2: Adjusting the historical financial statements

-Business valuation is largely an economic analysis exercise.
-Not surprisingly, the company financial information provides key inputs into the process.
+Business valuation is an economic analysis exercise.
+Unsurprisingly, the company's financial performance offers key inputs into the process.
 The two main financial statements you need for business valuation are the income statement and the balance sheet.
-To do a proper job of valuing a small business, you should have 3–5 years of historic income statements and balance sheets available.
+To do a proper job of valuation, you should have 3–5 years of historic income statements and balance sheets available.

-Many small business owners manage their businesses to reduce taxable income.
-Yet when it comes to valuing the business, an accurate demonstration of the full business earning potential is essential.
+Many business owners manage their businesses to reduce taxable income.
+Yet when it comes time to figure out what the company is worth, you need to emphasize the full business earning potential.

-The idea is to construct an accurate relationship between the required business assets, expenses and the levels of business income these assets are capable of producing.
-In general, both the balance sheet and the income statement require recasting in order to generate inputs for use in business valuation.
-Here are the most common adjustments:
+The idea is to construct an accurate relationship between the business assets, expenses and the levels of business income these assets are capable of producing.
+In general, both the balance sheet and the income statement require normalizing adjustments for business valuation.
+Here are the most common ones:

-Once your data is prepared, it is time to choose the business valuation procedures.
-Since there are a number of well-established methods to determine business value, it is a good idea to use several of them to cross-check your results.
+Once your data is ready, it is time to choose how you will calculate business value.
+Since there are a number of well-established methods to do it, it is a good idea to use several of them to cross-check your results.

 All known business valuation methods fall under one or more of these fundamental approaches:

-The set of methods you choose to determine your business value depends upon a number of factors.
-Here are some key points to consider:
+The set of valuation methods you choose depends on your particular situation.
+Here are some points to consider:

 - The complexity and value of the company’s asset base.